 Links: On Keith’s website

-Buy on Amazon.co.uk / Review in Journal of Modern Jewish Studies volume 12, no.2, 2013 / Review in Jewish Socialist magazine, summer 2011 / Review in the Jewish Quarterly by Tony Lerman, Winter 2010/2011 [download a scan here] / Review in the Jewish Chronicle by Miri Freud-Kandel, December 1 2010 / Interview with the authors in the Jewish Chronicle, July 28 2010 / Short article in British Religion in Numbers, July 2010 / Article promoting the book by Keith Kahn-Harris in Ekklesia, July 2010 / Review in the Jewish Journal of Sociology, volume 53, 2011 / Review at Jewish Book Council / Google Scholar citations / Google Books
+Buy on Amazon.co.uk / Review in Journal of Modern Jewish Studies volume 12, no.2, 2013 / Review in Jewish Socialist magazine, summer 2011 / Review in the Jewish Quarterly by Tony Lerman, Winter 2010/2011 [download a scan here] / Review in the Jewish Chronicle by Miri Freud-Kandel, December 1 2010 / Interview with the authors in the Jewish Chronicle, July 28 2010 / Short article in British Religion in Numbers, July 2010 / Article promoting the book by Keith Kahn-Harris in Ekklesia, July 2010 / Review in the Jewish Journal of Sociology, volume 53, 2011 / Review by Geoffrey Alderman in The Journal of Modern Jewish Studies / Review by Heather Miller Rubens in the Journal of Religion / Review at Jewish Book Council / Google Scholar citations / Google Books

 Keith Kahn-Harris and Ben Gidley